 The importance of open standing provisions in ensuring enforcement of environmental laws is evidenced by the fact that, under the EPBC Act, the number of civil enforcement proceedings brought by citizens considerably outweigh the number of government actions, both civil and criminal.
 This is so, even despite the fact that the EPBC Act does not contain an open standing provision as wide as those contained in New South Wales environmental legislation.
-Under the EPBC Act, if a person has engaged, engages or proposes to engage in conduct consisting of an act or omission that constitutes an offence or other contravention of the Act... [the Environment Minister or an interested person, such as a conservation group]... may apply to the Federal Court for an injunction.5
+Under the EPBC Act, if a person has engaged, engages or proposes to engage in conduct consisting of an act or omission that constitutes an offence or other contravention of the Act... [the Environment Minister or an interested person, such as a conservation group]... may apply to the Federal Court for an injunction.11

-Third party civil enforcement is a necessary feature of any good regulatory design.
-6 This is particularly the case where Government inaction raises ongoing concerns about appropriate enforcement.
+Third party civil enforcement is a necessary feature of any good regulatory design.12 This is particularly the case where Government inaction raises ongoing concerns about appropriate enforcement.

-In 2011, during the period of the Progress Report, the NSW Land and Environment Court found the NSW Forestry Corporation to have a culture of non-compliance.
-Despite the Court's finding, since third party civil enforcement ended in 1998, there have been only four prosecutions in the NSW Land and Environment Court by the
+In 2011, during the period of the Progress Report, the NSW Land and Environment Court found the NSW Forestry Corporation to have a culture of non-compliance.13